 But so many people I know are still trying to fight it.
 They want the butt in the chair.
 They want the false sense of security that accompanies keeping an eye on people.
 And I can tell you for certain that a physical presence does NOT mean an employee is working.

-It all comes down to a lack of trust.
 If you don’t trust your people to get their work done no matter where they are then:

 - You shouldn’t have hired them in the first place